StevenRice99/Asteroids/README.md

 # Asteroids

-A simple demo showing asteroids in ML-Agents.
+A simple demo showing asteroids with ML-Agents.
+Based on [Asteroids by Zigurous](https://github.com/zigurous/unity-asteroids-tutorial "Asteroids by Zigurous").